mabel-dev/opteryx.dev/docs/sql-reference/data-types.md

 `INTEGER`   | Whole number
-`DECIMAL` :octicons-star-16:  | Fixed-point number with specified precision `VARCHAR`   | Variable-length character string `STRUCT` :octicons-star-16:   | A dictionary of multiple named values, where each key is a string, but the value can be a different type for each key.
+`DECIMAL` :octicons-star-16:  | Fixed-point number with specified precision `VARCHAR`   | Variable-length character string
 `DATE`      | The date component of a TIMESTAMP
 `TIME` :octicons-star-16: | The time component of a TIMESTAMP `TIMESTAMP` | Combination of date and time.
 `INTERVAL` :octicons-star-16: | The difference between two TIMESTAMP values

 !!!
 Note
-    Types marked with :octicons-star-16: (DECIMAL, TIME, STRUCT, and INTERVAL) have limited support.
+    Types marked with :octicons-star-16: (DECIMAL, TIME, and INTERVAL) have limited support.

 ## Casting